-30 Disclosure of birth records of adopted infants69
+30 Disclosure of birth records of adopted infants

-- (1) Subject to this Article, the Superintendent Registrar shall on an application made in such manner as the Minister may by order prescribe by an adopted person a record of whose birth is kept by the Superintendent Registrar and who has attained the age of 18 years supply to him or her on payment of such fee as the Minister may by order prescribe such information as is necessary to enable that person to obtain a certified copy of the record of his or her birth.70 - (2) On an application made in such manner as the Minister may by order prescribe by an adopted person under the age of 18 years, a record of whose birth is kept by the Superintendent Registrar and who is intending to be married in Jersey, and on payment of such fee as the Minister may by order prescribe the Superintendent Registrar shall inform the applicant whether or not it appears from information contained in the registers of live births or other records that the applicant and the person whom he or she intends to marry may be within the degrees of relationship prohibited or restricted by Articles 3, 4, and 5 of the Marriage and Civil Status (Jersey) Law 2001.71 - (3) Before supplying any information to an applicant under paragraph (1), the Superintendent Registrar shall inform the applicant that counselling services are available to the applicant from the Minister. - (4) Where an adopted person applies for information under paragraph (1) - (a) it shall be the duty of the Minister to provide counselling services for that person if asked by him or her to do so; and - (b) the Superintendent Registrar shall not supply the information unless the adopted person has attended an interview with a counsellor arranged by the Minister.
+- (1) Subject to this Article, the Superintendent Registrar shall on an application made in such manner as the Minister may by order prescribe by an adopted person a record of whose birth is kept by the Superintendent Registrar and who has attained the age of 18 years supply to him or her on payment of such fee as the Minister may by order prescribe such information as is necessary to enable that person to obtain a certified copy of the record of his or her birth. - (2) On an application made in such manner as the Minister may by order prescribe by an adopted person under the age of 18 years, a record of whose birth is kept by the Superintendent Registrar and who is intending to be married or to form a civil partnership in Jersey, and on payment of such fee as the Minister may by order prescribe the Superintendent Registrar shall inform the applicant whether or not it appears from information contained in the registers of live births or other records that the applicant and the intended spouse or intended civil partner may be within the degrees of relationship prohibited or restricted by Articles 3, 4, and 5 of the Marriage and Civil Status (Jersey) Law 2001 or by Article 4 of, and Schedule 2 to, the Civil Partnership (Jersey) Law 2012 - (3) Before supplying any information to an applicant under paragraph (1), the Superintendent Registrar shall inform the applicant that counselling services are available to the applicant from the Minister. - (4) Where an adopted person applies for information under paragraph (1) - (a) it shall be the duty of the Minister to provide counselling services for that person if asked by him or her to do so; and - (b) the Superintendent Registrar shall not supply the information unless the adopted person has attended an interview with a counsellor arranged by the Minister.